grnet/synnefo/docs/quick-install-admin-guide.rst

 Let's create our first user.
 At the homepage click the "CREATE ACCOUNT" button and fill all your data at the sign up form.
 Then click "SUBMIT".
 You should now see a green box on the top, which informs you that you made a successful request and the request has been sent to the administrators.
-So far so good.
+So far so good, let's assume that you created the user with username ``user@example.com``.

 Now we need to activate that user.
 Return to a command prompt at node1 and run: